A cost-benefit analysis of cross-lingual transfer methods: Experiments

-\textbf{Passage ranking datasets:} The translation of the MS MARCO dataset does not require much preprocessing since examples do not have any annotation within the text.
-In brief, there are three ways to translate this dataset.
-The first one consists of translating all MS MARCO passages at once.
-As MS MARCO splits for training and evaluation are created from a single file containing all the dataset passages, the translation process for passages is straightforward.
-Since passages comprise only a few sentences, we translate them as single pieces of text, i.e., it is unnecessary to split them into smaller segments.
-As MS MARCO queries are much shorter than passages, their translation time is much smaller.
-This approach is henceforth named \textit{translate-train.} The other two strategies, named \textit{Strategy 1} and \textit{Strategy 2}, are translations at inference time.
-Strategy 1 consists of translating the whole dataset before reranking.
+We explore other two translation strategies, named \textit{Strategy 1} and \textit{Strategy 2}, which are translations at inference time.
+Strategy 1 consists of translating the whole dataset before reranking and, during inference, translating only the queries.
 This approach is preferred for search systems that receive many queries but retrieve from a small collection.
 The second strategy is to translate queries and the top 1000 passages returned before feeding them to the reranker.
 This strategy is useful when the search system retrieves from a large collection, but it is expected to process a limited number of queries during its lifetime.
-The translation of the 8.8M passages takes approximately 50 hours on a V100 GPU using batches of size 32.
-As far as we know, there are no datasets as large as MS MARCO in Portuguese prior to this work.
+The open source translation of the 8.8M passages takes approximately 50 hours on a V100 GPU using batches of size 32.
+On the other hand, translating using a commercial API takes about 30 hours.